-Principle 33.
+Principle 4 (formerly 33).
 Ensure that developers are trained in how to develop secure software.

-Initiation Devel/Acquis Implement Oper/Maint Disposal s Applicability $\checkmark\checkmark$ $\checkmark\checkmark$ ✓
+Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability √ √ √ √ ✓

 Discussion: It is unwise to assume that developers know how to develop secure software.
 Therefore, ensure that developers are adequately trained in the development of secure software before developing the system.
+This includes application of engineering disciplines to design, development, configuration control, and integration and testing.

-3.3.2 Risk based
+3.3.2 Risk Based

-Principle 4.
-Reduce risk to an acceptable level.
+Principle 5 (formerly 4).
 Reduce risk to an acceptable level.

-Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability √ √ v v $\checkmark\checkmark$ $\checkmark\checkmark$ √ √
+Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability ✓✓ √ ✓ √ √ ✓✓ √ √

-Discussion: Risk is defined as the combination of the probability that a particular threat source will exploit, or trigger, a particular information system vulnerability and the resulting mission impact should this occur.
+Discussion: Risk is defined as the combination of (1) the likelihood that a particular threat source will exercise (intentionally exploit or unintentionally trigger) a particular information system vulnerability and (2) the resulting adverse impact on organizational operations, organizational assets, or individuals should this occur.
 Previously, risk avoidance was a common IT security goal.
 That changed as the nature of the risk became better understood.
 Today, it is recognized that elimination of all risk is not cost-effective.
 A cost-benefit analysis should be conducted for each proposed control.
 In some cases, the benefits of a more secure system may not justify the direct and indirect costs.
 Benefits include more than just prevention of monetary loss; for example, controls may be essential for maintaining public trust and confidence.
 Direct costs include the cost of purchasing and installing a given technology; indirect costs include decreased system performance and additional training.
-The goal is to enhance mission/business capabilities by managing mission/business risk to an acceptable level.
+The goal is to enhance mission/business capabilities by mitigating mission/business risk to an acceptable level.
+(Related Principle: 6)

-Principle 5.
+Principle 6 (formerly 5).
 Assume that external systems are insecure.